 The Department of Occupational and Recreational Therapies provides opportunities for collaboration in education, research, and clinical practice.

 There are some exciting curriculum changes happening within the department.
 We are redesigning our MOT curriculum with the hope of offering an entry MOT/OTD (clinical doctorate) in occupational therapy.
-We had hoped to roll the dual entry program out in fall 2021, however, that date has been pushed back to fall 2025, pending the necessary approvals.
+We hope to roll the dual entry program out in fall 2023, pending the necessary approvals.
 With the curriculum change of our entry level degree, the last admission term for the post-professional OTD will be fall 2020.

 A short video highlighting our recreational therapy bachelors degree.